 Psychiatric Treatment for Bulimia Nervosa

 Eating disorder treatment is normally a combination of therapy, mindful movement exercises such as meditation and yoga, and psychiatric treatments.
 After a long-term bout of bulimia nervosa or another eating disorder, it’s often necessary to stabilize the individual medically and psychiatrically before moving on to talk therapy and group sessions.
 Stabilization includes addressing physical symptoms of bulimia nervosa and may include anti-psychotic or anti-depressant drugs if the individual is suicidal or experiencing a psychiatric episode.

 In the long run, once the individual has established a regular, nutritional eating pattern with the help of nutritionists and dieticians and eliminated disordered eating behaviors, serotonin levels normally return to normal levels.
 If they don’t it’s possible to prescribe SSRIs to maintain serotonin equilibrium.
 In general, however, psychiatric medications aren’t prescribed for eating disorders alone.

 The experts and compassionate staff at a quality eating disorder treatment center can fill that gap, however.
 Through mindfulness training and cognitive training exercises like Cognitive Behavioral Therapy and Dialectical Behavioral Therapy, flawed thinking, and emotional patterns can be identified and corrected.
 If you or a loved one is suffering from bulimia nervosa, it’s essential not to wait to take action.
-Reach out to a therapist or doctor you trust and get started on the journey to a recovered life.
+Reach out to a therapist or doctor you trust or contact Monte Nido to get started on the journey to a recovered life.